saulpw/visidata/visidata/guides/RegexGuide.md

 ---
 sheet: Sheet
 ---
-# Matching And Transforming Strings With Regexes
+# Matching and Transforming Strings with Regex

-Visidata has built-in support for using Regular Expressions as input for some commands.
-This includes many commands that enable you to search and transform your data using these patterns.
+Some commands for selecting, searching, and transforming data, accept a regular expression as input.

 ## Select Rows